pohanson/tp/docs/DeveloperGuide.md

       Expected: First contact is deleted from the list.
 Details of the deleted contact shown in the status message.
 Timestamp in the status bar is updated.

    1. Test case: `delete 0`<br>
       Expected: No person is deleted.
-Error details shown in the status message.
-Status bar remains the same.
+Error message indicating invalid command format is shown (index must be a non-zero unsigned integer).

+   1. Test case: `delete -1`<br>
+      Expected: No person is deleted.
+Error message indicating invalid command format is shown (index must be a non-zero unsigned integer).

+   1. Test case: `delete 1 2 3` (assuming only 2 contacts exist)<br>
+      Expected: No persons are deleted.
+Error message shows "Invalid index(es) detected: 3" indicating which index is invalid.

+   1. Test case: `delete 1 -5 3` (mixing valid and negative indices)<br>
+      Expected: No person is deleted.
+Error message indicating invalid command format is shown (index must be a non-zero unsigned integer).

-   1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
+   1. Other incorrect delete commands to try: `delete`, `delete x`, `delete 1 99` (where x is larger than the list size)<br>
-      Expected: Similar to previous.
+      Expected: For `delete` and `delete x`: Invalid command format.
+For `delete 1 99`: Error message displays the specific invalid indices.

 1. _{ more test cases …​ }_